-- Remove all branches within 10 feet of any chimney or stovepipe outlet
+- Remove all branches within 10 feet of any chimney or stovepipe outlet.

-- Relocate firewood and lumber to Zone 2
+- Relocate firewood and lumber to Zone 2.

-- Consider relocating garbage and recycling containers outside this zone
+- Consider relocating garbage and recycling containers outside this zone.

-- Remove all dead plants, grass and weeds (vegetation).
+- Remove all dead plants, grass, and weeds.

-- Remove dead or dry leaves and pine needles from your yard, roof and rain gutters.
+- Remove dead or dry leaves and pine needles.

 - Trim trees regularly to keep branches a minimum of 10 feet from other trees.

-- Cut or mow annual grass down to a maximum height of 4 inches.
+- Cut or mow annual grass down to a maximum height of four inches.

 - Create horizontal space between shrubs and trees.
 (See diagram)